the wild edge

 a s u r v e y o f c o a s t a l p o o l s i n n s w

 Coastal pools can be found up and down the length of New South Wales in numbers unique to Australia.
 Geographically they are outliers of the built environment poised at the threshold of our nation's boundary.
 Anchored to our iconic coastline, they facilitate intimate encounters with the landscape and reflect it's importance in our national psyche.

-Despite being a valued part of the built environment, these pools are on the decline due to various current and future challenges they face.
-A growing number of these structures are progressively becoming ‘ghost pools’ left un-maintained, unsafe or being filled in, they slowly erode under the forces of nature and time.
-This trend is a function of various issues such as liability, funding, codes and standards, planning policies and rising sea levels.
+Despite being a valued part of the built environment, these pools are on the decline due to the current and future challenges they face.
+A growing number of these structures are progressively becoming ‘ghost pools’ demanding on maintenance, becoming unsafe or being filled in, they slowly erode under the forces of time and nature.
+This trend is a function of various issues such as community values, liability, funding, codes and standards, planning policies and rising sea levels.

 This is a project to survey the coastal pools in NSW and to form of strategies towards their re-interpretation along our changing coastlines.
-The intent is that this in turn equips the community and professional working in the built envrionment with the information to facilitate the continued celebration and use of this unique typology.
+The intent is that it in turn equips the community and professionals working in the built envrionment with the information to facilitate the continued celebration and use of this unique typology.